KimKyongWoo/api/Prepare/Floor/index.md

 > }
 > ```

-## Search for asset locations on Floor
+# Get Asset Locations on a Floor
 ---

+Queries the real-time location of assets within a specific floor.
+Positions are expressed in (X, Y) pixel coordinates on the floor map, along with the timestamp of the last update.

 {: .note}
-> A function that queries the location of assets on a specific floor on the drawing in terms of X and Y plane pixels, providing the X and Y location of the asset as well as the time (Unix timestamp) when it existed at that location.
 >
 > ```js
 > [